 The beauty of this recipe is really in the presentation.
 Here I’ve used freeze-dried raspberries, shredded coconut, pumpkin seeds, pecans and cacao nibs.
 The key is colour!
 Berries, dried fruit, nuts and seeds work really well as decorations.

-You can freeze this Chocolate Navy Bean Mousse, though if you do I recommend covering it and only decorating once you remove it from the freezer.
+You can freeze this Chocolate Navy Bean Mousse, though if you do I recommend only decorating once you remove it from the freezer.
 Enjoy!

 - 10 small pitted dates (if using medjool dates, use 6)

-3 tbsp coconut oil (melted)
+- 3 tbsp coconut oil (melted)

-4 tbsp room temperature water
+- 4 tbsp room temperature water

-2 tbsp maple syrup, agave syrup or coconut nectar
+- 2 tbsp maple syrup, agave syrup or coconut nectar

-½ cup navy beans (pre-soaked and cooked, or from a can)
+- ½ cup navy beans (pre-soaked and cooked, or from a can)

-½ cup raw cacao powder
+- ½ cup raw cacao powder

-¼ cup cashews
+- ¼ cup cashews

-Flesh of half a medium avocado
+- Flesh of half a medium avocado

-Pinch of sea salt
+- Pinch of sea salt

-Dried fruit, nuts, seeds, cacao nibs or shredded coconut
+- Dried fruit, nuts, seeds, cacao nibs or shredded coconut

-Add the dates, melted coconut oil, water and maple syrup to a blender or food processor and blend until you have a relatively smooth date paste.
+- Add the dates, melted coconut oil, water and maple syrup to a blender or food processor and blend until you have a relatively smooth date paste.

-Add all remaining ingredients and blend on medium to full power until a really smooth texture forms.
-Spoon into ramekins or bowls, decorate with your favourite toppings and serve.
+- Spoon into small ramekins or bowls, decorate with your favourite toppings and serve.

-Store any remains in the fridge, covered, for up to five days.
+- Store any remains in the fridge, covered, for up to five days.